Yossi Maiman: Career

 Maiman founded the Merhav Group in 1975.
 He served as its president and chief executive officer.
 Through a subsidiary, it invests in sugarcane and ethanol production, It also owns a concession from the Egyptian government to export natural gas to Israel.
 Additionally, it "modernized a refinery in Turkmenistan" and "water treatment and sewage systems in Venezuela".

+In June 2003, Maiman, Hussein Salem and the General Petroleum Company of Egypt formed the Eastern Mediterranean Gas (EMG) consortium.
+In April 2007, Maiman had a 25% stake in EMG.

 Maiman acquired the Ampal-American Israel Corporation from Beny Steinmetz for US$174 million in 2002.
 He served as its chairman from 2002 to 2013, and as its president and chief executive officer from 2006 to 2013.
 According to Globes, Maiman stepped down as a result of losses incurred in the wake of the Egyptian revolution of 2011, when contracts for the distribution of gas between Egypt and Israel fell through.

 Maiman invested in Channel 10, an Israeli television channel, in 2003, becoming the largest shareholder alongside Arnon Milchan, Ron Lauder and Rupert Murdoch; he divested from the channel in 2009.
-Additionally, Maiman served as the chairman of Eltek, a manufacturer of printed circuit boards (publicly traded on the NASDAQ as "ELTK"), and Gadot.
-He was a shareholder of the East Mediterranean Gas Company.
+Additionally, Maiman served as the chairman of Eltek, a manufacturer of printed circuit boards (publicly traded on the NASDAQ as "ELTK"), and the Israeli chemical company Gadot Michaliot and was a shareholder of the East Mediterranean Gas Company.

 Maiman was the owner of Ecoteva Consulting, a real estate development and rental company in Peru.
 The company was founded in 2009 or 2011.
 After former president Alejandro Toledo was indicted on allegations of corruption over the purchase of property via the company in 2013, whereby he might have taken bribes from the Brazilian companies Camargo Corrêa and Odebrecht for the construction of the Interoceanic Highway, the company was accused of money laundering via an offshore company based in Costa Rica; the Swiss Financial Market Supervisory Authority said the money went from Confiado International Corp, a Panama-based company, to Costa Rica.
 By 2015, Maiman responded by saying he was the victim of a smear campaign.
 The two men, alongside Toledo's wife, Eliane Karp, and three others, were summoned to court in 2016.
 During the trial, the prosecutor, Marco Cárdenas, suggested Maiman's financial privacy should be lifted to complete his investigation.

 Maiman served as the honorary consul of Israel to Peru and the Special Ambassador of Israel to Turkmenistan.
 He served on the board of governors of Tel Aviv University.